microsoft/atlas-design/site/src/components/hero.md

 ## Permutations of the hero component

 While at its core, the hero is a spacing element, it also has some extra functionality built into it.
-Combinations of these modifers and subcomponents can be used together.
+Combinations of these modifiers and subcomponents can be used together.
 You can visit the [hero patterns page](../patterns/hero.md) to get inspiration or view common combinations.

 ## Hero background colors and patterns